revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-75.Can you explain to me why I can't use assignment operators in an expression?
+75. Can you explain why assignment operators cannot be used in an expression?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- The error is a simple typo: x = 0, which assigns 0 to the variable x, was written while the comparison x == 0 is certainly what was intended.
+- The error is a simple typo: x = 0, which assigns 0 to the variable x, and was written while the comparison x == 0 is certainly what was intended.
-- The reason for it is not allowing assignment in Python expressions could be a common, hard-to-find bug in those different languages, caused by this construct:
+- The reason that it is not allowing assignment in Python expressions could be a common, hard-to-find bug in those different languages, caused by this construct:

 ```python
 if (x = 0) {